Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/using_transcoding/_index.md

 ---
 title: "Using transcoding"
 linkTitle: "Using transcoding"
 weight: 340
----This page describes transcoding concepts with Transfer CFT.
+--- This page describes transcoding concepts with Transfer CFT.

 Transcoding is the conversion of one type of encoding to another.
 With Transfer CFT there are two ways to transcode:

 - Basic transcoding (FCODE/NCODE) uses a translation table between 2 computers that use a different alphabet.
-Each table consists of a file containing a unique 256-character record, where each character defines the correspondence between two alphabets via its position and value.
+Each table consists of a file containing a unique 256- character record, where each character defines the correspondence between two alphabets via its position and value.
 - Extended transcoding (FCHARSET/NCHARSET) uses iconv libraries to convert one character encoding to another.

 You can use either a CFTXLATE table or extended transcoding to implement transcoding with {{< TransferCFT/axwayvariablesComponentLongName  >}}, but you can not use both methods simultaneously.